-- Applicant must have a B.S.W. degree received within the last five years from an undergraduate program accredited by the Council on Social Work Education. - Two of the three letters of recommendation must be from B.S.W. faculty members. - 3.
-Applicant must have graduated in the top 20% of the B.S.W. class. - 4.
-Applicant must be available to take summer classes.
+1. Applicant must have a B.S.W. degree received within the last five years from an undergraduate program accredited by the Council on Social Work Education.

+- Two of the three letters of recommendation must be from B.S.W. faculty members. - Applicants must have excelled academically and professional in their B.S.W. class. - 4.
+Applicants must be available to take summer classes.